+}

 We've put all the code that was in your file into a function named dogYears.
 The function keyword indicates that we're defining a function named dogYears.
 All the code in the function goes between an opening and closing brackets {}.
 By convention, we indent the code inside the function, so it's easier to see that the code is part of the function and not the code around it, and also to keep the brackets matching.